online-photo-submission/cloudcard-photo-downloader/scripts/README.md

   - description: The user of the remote machine that photos are being sent to

 - HOST
-  - description: The host name of the remote machine that photos are being sent to
+  - description: The hostname of the remote machine that photos are being sent to

 - DESTINATION_DIRECTORY
   - description: The desired output path on your remote machine where you want photos stored